KaiYuanEng0513/TopCoin/README.md

 # TopCoin

-TopCoin is a comprehensive cryptocurrency information dashboard that allows users to view current prices, historical price charts, trading volumes, and rankings of various cryptocurrencies.
+TopCoin is a comprehensive cryptocurrency information dashashoard that allows users to view current prices, historical price charts, trading volumes, and rankings of various cryptocurrencies.

 ## Features